 Although we believe that the primary responsibility to pay for college lies with students and their families, we fill in the gap when family resources do not meet our costs.
 We encourage you to contact our staff if you would like to discuss your individual application, or if you have general questions about how our financial aid application process works.

 Swarthmore’s commitment to financial aid and access is at the core of our educational mission.
 We understand that students are admitted from a variety of economic backgrounds.
 The College strives to make it possible for all admitted students to attend Swarthmore, regardless of their ability to pay, and meets 100% of determined need for all admitted students.
 If you are a U.S. citizen, permanent resident, or undocumented/DACA student graduating from a U.S. high school, the decisions about your admission to Swarthmore and your financial aid eligibility are made independently.

-Nearly 60 percent of our entering class received need-based Swarthmore Scholarship aid from an overall financial aid budget of just under $40 million.
+Nearly 60 percent of our student body receives need-based Swarthmore Scholarship aid from an overall financial aid budget of just under $40 million.
 Our aid awards consist of grants (which do not need to be repaid) and the expectation that students will work in a part-time campus-based job.
 Although Swarthmore financial aid awards are loan-free, your family might choose to borrow a loan to pay a portion of the educational expenses.